 In early assignments, we provide templates in the supplementary material for some or all classes and functions that you need to implement.
 The goal is to provide initial structure and guidance, both to establish a common standard and to not overwhelm students who may not yet be experienced programmers or who are new to Python.
 Additionally, the first assignments build on each other and thus require a common interface.
-Throughout the course of the lecture, the templates will become less detailed and eventually will no longer be provided.
+Throughout the course of the lecture, the templates will become less detailed and some assignments may not provide a template at all.

-The comments and documentation strings specify the expected behaviour of the classes and functions and should be read carefully.
+The comments and documentation strings specify the expected behavior of the classes and functions and should be read carefully.
 Though some of the specifications may seem unnecessary or tedious at first, they exist to familiarize you with different core functionalities and data types, as well as encouraging you to consider and deal with edge cases.
 The latter is especially important and will save you a lot of time (and points!) throughout the rest of the lecture by alerting you to problems in your code, speeding up the debugging process and helping you avoid costly mistakes.